 The MOXIE mission was born out of a desire to bring renewable energy to Iowa.
 Through hard work, dedication, and an unstoppable team, we were able to outgrow that goal.
 Our new focus expands to the entire United States.
-As we reach out to more communities, it’s important to remember how far we have come and what got us here.
-We will never forget our roots and the projects that helped us become the solar industry leader that we are today.
+And we’re reaching out to bring more communities to solar.
+So it’s important to remember how far we’ve come and what got us here.

 Nearly a decade after he took the plunge into renewable energy, MOXIE was recognized by Corridor Business Journal as 2016’s Fastest Growing Company.
 Those modest beginnings had expanded to include a team of 25 employees.
 Year-over-year revenue had also grown by 110%, with a total growth of 536% between 2013 and 2015.

 Jason started his professional life in the finance industry.
 He earned a bachelor’s degree from the University of Northern Iowa and went on to work as a commercial credit analyst.
 He realized that he wanted more out of his career.

 “I tended to be one-sided, where I was only a business guy and was kind of locked into four walls and a laptop for the vast majority of my week,” he explained.
 “So I really started looking around to say, ‘Do I want my next 15 years to look like my past 15 years?”